Specular differentiation in normed vector spaces: Quasi-Mean Value and Quasi-Fermat Theorems: Introduction

 \section{Introduction}

+We introduce a novel approach to generalized differentiation in normed vector spaces, called \emph{specular differentiation}, which is distinct from existing approaches such as weak derivatives \cite{2003_Adams}, Dini derivatives \cite{1994_Bruckner_BOOK}, Clarke derivatives \cite{1990_Clarke_BOOK}, symmetric derivatives \cite{1967_Aull}, and subgradients \cite{1970_Rockafellar_BOOK}.
+The definition of specular differentiation is intuitive: it is given by an angular mean of one-sided difference quotients and is naturally inspired by the optical principle governing the reflection of light.
+Moreover, specular differentiability applies to a broad class of functions, including functions that are not classically differentiable.
+For example, certain oscillatory functions can be specularly differentiable \cite{2026a_Jung}.

+In certain nonsmooth settings, specular differentiability can provide a useful alternative when classical differentiability is unavailable or too restrictive.
+Thus, specular differentiation offers a possible new tool for problems in which the differential structure of a nonsmooth function is otherwise difficult to exploit.
+Indeed, numerical schemes based on specular derivatives have shown improved accuracy for certain ordinary differential equations \cite{2026a_Jung}, and specular gradient methods can minimize nonsmooth convex functions in cases where classical methods fail \cite{2026c_Jung}.

-The concepts of the specular derivative in the one-dimensional Euclidean space $\mathbb{R}$ and the specular partial derivative in the $n$-dimensional Euclidean space $\mathbb{R}^n$ were first introduced in \cite{2022a_Jung}.
+The concepts of the specular derivative in the one-dimensional Euclidean space $\mathbb{R}$ and the specular partial derivative in the $n$-dimensional Euclidean space $\mathbb{R}^n$ were first introduced in \cite{2023_Jung}.
 While a recent study \cite{2026a_Jung} proposed a revision to the original definition, it was restricted to $\mathbb{R}$.
 This paper adopts this refinement and generalizes the definition of specular differentiation to normed vector spaces.
-As an application, \cite{2024_Jung} suggested numerical methods to minimize nonsmooth convex functions, but they are limited to $\mathbb{R}$.
-Building upon the updated definition, this paper devises three numerical methods to minimize nonsmooth convex functions in $\mathbb{R}^n$.
+As suggested in \cite{2026a_Jung}, we distinguish the definitions of specular differentiation in \cite{2023_Jung} and in \cite{2026a_Jung} by referring to the former as \emph{regular specular differentiation} and the latter as specular differentiation.